-Since the FAFSA® and CSS ProfileTM became available on October 1st, we've been fielding questions from parents, students, and counselors on different aspects of the financial aid applications.
+Since the FAFSA® and CSS ProfileTM became available, we've been fielding questions from parents, students, and counselors on different aspects of the financial aid applications.
 You can find a comprehensive review of financial aid within our webpage, Financial Aid Made Simple, but your family's household situation or recent changes in income might raise questions about how to proceed in the process.
 We've compiled below some of the most frequently asked questions we've received recently.
 Read them through in case any of these situations apply to your own family.

 Q: I am self-employed, and my year-to-year income varies (sometimes greatly).
 Should I submit more recent income information to schools?